keacore/intro/README.md

 creating a basic asp.net web application.
 We will also install and start using the VS Code editor.

-In connection with deployment we will shortly touch the use of a Docker Image as the platform for our deployed ASP.NET Core Application.

 ## Installation of .net core
 Go to [dot.net](http://dot.net) and click on [download](https://www.microsoft.com/net/download), and on [.NET Core](https://www.microsoft.com/net/download/core).
 Choose you OS, and follow the instructions.